2Peter318/home/mission.md

     * 1 John 5:3 - This is love for God: to obey his commands.
 And His commands are not burdensome, for everyone born of God overcomes the world.
 This is the victory that has overcome the world, even our faith.
 Who is it that overcomes the world?
 Only he who believes that Jesus is the Son of God.
   * Prayer
     * 1 Thes 5:16 - Be joyful always; pray continually; give thanks in all circumstances, for this is God's will for you in Christ Jesus.
     * Where does prayer come from?
 Whether prayer is expressed in words or gestures, it is the whole man who prays.
 But in naming the source of prayer, Scripture speaks sometimes of the soul or the spirit, but most often of the heart (more than a thousand times).
 According to Scripture, it is the heart that prays.
 If our heart is far from God, the words of prayer are in vain.
+(CCC 2562)
   * Bible study
     * Heb 4:12 - For the word of God is living and active.
 Sharper than any two-edged sword, it penetrates even to the dividing soul and spirit, joints and marrow; it judges the thoughts and intents of the heart.
   * Self-discipline